County Fair Guide

 Est. 1841October

 The Fairfield County Fair in Lancaster is one of Ohio's largest county fairs and one of the last major fairs of the season, running in mid-October.
-Dating to 1841, it is one of Ohio's oldest and most enduring agricultural fair traditions.
+The fair traces back to 1841, making it one of Ohio's longest-running agricultural traditions.
 Its late date gives it a distinctive autumn atmosphere.
-Harness racing is featured.
+Harness racing remains part of the fair's tradition.

 9. 9